cultofmetatron/peterdecroos-blog/source/_posts/2013-07-16-lexically-scope-like-a-boss.markdown

 Lexical scoping is probably one of the most powerful features a programming language can have.
 Today, I'm going to show you how to use lexical scoping to create powerful abstractions.
 I will begin by introducing the concept of scope.
-From there I will introduce a few rules for figuing out the scope of your variables in javascript and then introduce the concept of a closure and how it will make you positivly badass at javascript.
+From there I will introduce a few rules for figuring out the scope of your variables in javascript and then introduce the concept of a closure and how it will make you positivly badass at javascript.